nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/configuring-the-elasticsearch-mapping.md

 ## Making STARTSWITH Work with a Custom Field

 To use a `STARTSWITH` operator on a field with a path pattern like a hierarchical vocabulary.
-Turn your field into a multi field with a `children` sub field:
+Turn your field into a multi field with a `children` subfield:

 ```
 "my:field" : {